 Ensuring you incorporate the new ICD-10-CM diagnosis code updates for 2023 correctly is more important than ever before.
 In the last few years, CMS has gone on a rampage to recoup reimbursements that they feel they’ve paid in error (equaling $25.03 BILLION for Medicare fee-for-services claims).
 And diagnosis coding errors can get you targeted and land you in serious financial and legal trouble unless you’re prepared.

-Don’t wait, the Oct.
-1st deadline is just around the corner.
+Don’t wait.
 Sign up for Kim’s upcoming online training session today!

 Kim is an independent coding and reimbursement consultant, providing audit, training and oversight of coding and reimbursement functions for physicians.
 Kim completed three years of pre-medical education at the University of Alabama before she decided that she preferred the business side of medicine.